Raphael Village FAQs

 What is Raphael Academy’s student profile?

-Our student body is made up of children and teens who may have Autism Spectrum Disorder, Down syndrome, or other intellectual disabilities.
+Our student body is made up of teens who may have Autism Spectrum Disorder, Down syndrome, or other intellectual disabilities.
 Our students typically have specific developmental needs that require more patience, compassion, expertise, and individualized attention, which our small class sizes allow us to offer.
 Please click here for a more detailed description of our Student Profile.

 Is Raphael Academy an inclusive school?